zhang0730/state/MODEL_ACCEPTABLE_USE_POLICY.md

 -  Collecting, storing, or sharing sensitive, health, or personal data without proper authorization or consent.

 **5)  Claiming Endorsement:**
--  Making any statements or claims or engaging in any other behavior or communication that indicates or suggests that the Institute endorses your use of the State-Sets Model, including any Derivative Works or Outputs (each as defined in the License).
+-  Making any statements or claims or engaging in any other behavior or communication that indicates or suggests that the Institute endorses your use of the State Model, including any Derivative Works or Outputs (each as defined in the License).

 ## Attribution

-If You redistribute the State-Sets Model, or any outputs or derivatives thereof, you must also include a prominent and readable citation to the State-Sets Model research paper: Adduri, A. et al. (2025) State-Sets: Learning Perturbation Effects across Heterogenous Cellular Contexts at Scale.
+If You redistribute the State Model, or any outputs or derivatives thereof, you must also include a prominent and readable citation to the State Model research paper: Adduri, A. et al. (2025) State: Learning Perturbation Effects across Heterogenous Cellular Contexts at Scale.

 ## Disclaimer

-The State-Sets Model is provided AS IS and is intended for informational, theoretical, and research purposes only and is not intended for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment, or prevention of disease.
+The State Model is provided AS IS and is intended for informational, theoretical, and research purposes only and is not intended for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment, or prevention of disease.
 It should not be used or substituted for professional, medical advice.

 ## Third Party Integrations

-The Institute is not responsible for the content, security, or privacy practices of any third-party technology, data, materials, or services that you may use in connection with the State-Sets Model.
+The Institute is not responsible for the content, security, or privacy practices of any third-party technology, data, materials, or services that you may use in connection with the State Model.
 Use of such integrations is at your own risk and subject to the terms and policies of the respective third parties.
 The Institute disclaims any liability for damages or losses resulting from third-party integrations.

 ## Legal and Regulatory Compliance

-The State-Sets Model may not be appropriate or available for use in some jurisdictions.
-Any use of the State-Sets Model is at your own risk, and you must comply with applicable laws, rules, and regulations in doing so.
-This includes, but is not limited to, data protection, privacy, and export control laws.

-## Enforcement and Disclaimer

-Violation of this Policy may result in suspension or termination of the License and access to the State-Sets Model, and may subject you to legal liability.
-We reserve the right to investigate suspected violations and to cooperate with law enforcement authorities.
-The Institute disclaims liability for any misuse of or unauthorized training of the State-Sets Model.

-## Contact

-For questions about this Policy or to report suspected violations, please contact the State-Sets Model administrator at <info@arcinstitute.org>.